rick-r/marriage-figaro-norway/captions.md

 Certo: a noi la cede
 generoso il padrone.

-"Yes!
-Mr. Almaviva is giving to us as a wedding gift"
+"Mr. Almaviva is giving to us as a wedding gift"